xiaodaigh/TraitWrappers.jl/README.md

-# TraitWrapper.jl
+# TraitWrappers.jl

 A trait-system where the object is part of the trait type and accessible via the function `object`.

 ## Why?
 The most popular (and only?) trait system in Julia is the Holy Traits.
-I read with interests [The Emergent Features of JuliaLang: Part II - Traits](https://invenia.github.io/blog/2019/11/06/julialang-features-part-2/).
-The examples and the blogs on traits are based on using traits on one of the arguments.
-But in many use-cases, multiple arguments can receive the traits treatment.
-Holy Traits still works in those cases,   but it can feel unsatisfying and makes code harder to read.
-The "why" is best illustrated with examples.
+Please see [The Emergent Features of JuliaLang: Part II - Traits](https://invenia.github.io/blog/2019/11/06/julialang-features-part-2/) which discusses Holy Traits.
+Most of the examples and blogs on traits systems in Julia are based on using traits on one of the arguments.
+But in many use-cases, multiple arguments should receive the traits treatment.
+Holy Traits still works in those cases, but it can feel unsatisfying and can, sometimes, makes code harder to read.
+TraitWrapper.jl was concieved to solve these issues.
+The "why"s of TraitWrappers.jl are explored and illustrated with examples in the sections below.

 ## The `AbstractTraitWrapper` type
-`AbstractTraitWrapper` type only defines one method which is `object(t::AbstractTraitWrapper)`.
+`AbstractTraitWrapper` type only defines one method which is `object(t::AbstractTraitWrapper)` that should return the object with the trait.

-### Using `TraitWrappes.jl`
+### Using `TraitWrappers.jl`

-There is an example implementing an Iterable that is [`HasEltype()`](https://docs.julialang.org/en/v1/manual/interfaces/).
+This is an example implementing an Iterable that is [`HasEltype()`](https://docs.julialang.org/en/v1/manual/interfaces/).
 The Holy Trait implementation looks like this

 ```julia
 using Base: HasEltype